-8 Clever ways to repurpose old content (and boost your traffic)
+8 Super simple ways to repurpose your old content

 When I was a CMO I often talked about creating sawdust out of a great piece of content that the team had been working on.
 Sawdust was the plethora of other stuff we could do with that particular piece of content.